addlatt/rusty-heliostat/README.md

 # Rusty Heliostat

-A dual-axis heliostat controller written in Rust, running on an Arduino Nano ESP32 (ESP32-S3) via ESP-IDF.
+An under construction dual-axis heliostat controller written in Rust, running on an Arduino Nano ESP32 (ESP32-S3) via ESP-IDF.
+Aiming to open source the project, including software and hardware levels.

-The heliostat tracks the sun and angles a mirror to reflect sunlight at a fixed target point — useful for redirecting natural light indoors.
+The heliostat will track the sun and angle a mirror to reflect sunlight at a fixed target point — useful for redirecting natural light indoors.
+Hoping I can set this up to rotate to a few fixed spots throughout the course of the day.
+I have some plants inside that sorely need the light.

 ## Hardware